-I often get requests from application owners to review performance stats.
-I thought I’d give a quick overview of some of the things I look at, what the myriad of performance metrics in Navisphere Analyzer and ECC Performance Manager mean, and how you might use some of them to investigate a performance problem.
+I often get requests from application owners to review storage performance stats.
+I thought I’d give a quick overview of some of the things I look at, what the myriad of performance metrics in commonly used storage performance software tools actually mean, and how you might use some of them to investigate a performance problem.
 Performance analysis is very much an art (not a science) and it’s sometimes difficult to pinpoint exact causes based on the mix of applications and workload on the array.
 Taking all of the metrics into account with a holistic view is needed to be successful.
 Performing data collection of application workloads over time is recommended because application workload characteristics will likely vary over time.
-If you have a major problem, I would always recommend opening an SR with EMC.
+If you have a major problem, I would always recommend opening a service ticket with your hardware vendor.

-This post is just an overview of SAN performance metrics and isn’t meant to dive in to every possible scenario from every angle.
-EMC already has excellent guides for performance best practices that you can read here:
+This post is just an overview of storage performance metrics and isn’t meant to dive in to every possible scenario from every angle.
+Dell EMC has some excellent guides for performance best practices that you can read here:

-The first thing I do is look at the Storage Processors.
+The first thing I do when reviewing a potential storage array performance problem is a quick look at the Storage Processors.
 This will give you a good indication of the overall health of the array before you dive into the specific LUN (or LUNs) used by the application.

 - SP Cache Dirty Pages (%).
 These are pages in write cache that have received new data from hosts but have not yet been flushed to disk.
 You should have a high percentage of dirty pages as it increases the chance of a read coming from cache or additional writes to the same block of data being absorbed by the cache.
 If an IO is served from cache the performance is better than if the data had to be retrieved from disk.
 That’s why the default watermarks are usually around 60/80% or 70/90%.
 You don’t want dirty pages to reach 100%, they should fluctuate between the high and low watermarks (which means the Cache is healthy).
 Periodic spikes or drops outside the watermarks are ok, but consistently hitting 100% indicates that the write cache is overstressed.